 Keep away from flame, sparks, excessive temperatures and open flame.
-Use approved containers.
+Store in approved tanks or containers.
 Keep containers closed and clearly labeled.
 Label all secondary containers that this material is transferred into with the chemical name and associated hazard(s).
 Empty product containers or vessels may contain explosive vapors.
 Do not pressurize, cut, heat, weld or expose such containers to sources of ignition.
 Separate from incompatible materials (see Section 10) by distance or secondary containment.